Career and Technical Education (CATE)

 This course is designed to provide an overview of computer technology for prospective teachers in career and technical education.
 The main emphasis will be placed on the hands-on learning of word processing and multimedia applications that are widely used in career and technical education programs and emerging trends and issues in computer technology.
 (Typically offered: Fall, Spring and Summer)

 This course examines the principles and concepts of professionalism in the teaching profession, with an emphasis on developing professional concepts in the profession.
 Added emphasis is on career and technical education organizations.
-Prerequisite: Admission to the CATE teacher education program.
+Prerequisite: Admission to the Curriculum and Instruction Master of Education program.
 (Typically offered: Fall)

 This course is designed to offer a variety of ideas and experiences concerning methods of teaching, planning and presenting instruction.
 (Typically offered: Fall)